richardtjornhammar/impetuous/CODE_OF_CONDUCT.md

-# Contributor Covenant Code of Conduct
+# Modified Contributor Covenant Code of Conduct

 ## Our Pledge